weaviate/weaviate-io/developers/weaviate/model-providers/aws/generative.md

 ### SageMaker

-For SageMaker, you must provide the endpoint address in the vectorizer configuration.
+For SageMaker, you must provide the endpoint address in the generative AI configuration.

 <Tabs groupId="languages">
   <TabItem value="py" label="Python API v4">